-Did you know that in most cases, packing the kitchen is typically the most difficult room in the house to pack?
+Did you know that in most cases, packing kitchen items is typically the most difficult part of packing your home?
 Most people don’t realize that they have so many dishes and kitchen appliances that are odd shaped, bulky and hard to figure out what to do with.

 Do you want to know how to manage packing your kitchen?
 We can help!